kmanc/unifi_network_setup/docs/unifi.md

-# General Unifi setup
+# Unifi

+## Installation

-> **Warning:** There was a time where sometimes Unifi devices had a nasty bug from fresh install.
+> **Warning:** There was a time where Unifi devices had a nasty bug from fresh install.
 If it comes back, [see this to fix it](https://community.ui.com/questions/USG-not-advertising-default-gateway/08ac3059-d4b0-4860-889c-d69c1bd3e7e4)

-First thing's first, the cloud key needs a name
+First thing's first, the Cloud Key needs a name

 ![](images/unifi_ui/00_name_cloud_key.png)